saras152/Finding_Lane_Lines_on_the_Road/README.md

 The intent of this project is the following:
 * Make a pipeline that finds lane lines on the road from a video

+The output of the implemented pipeline is stored in the same repo at "test_videos_output/challenge.mp4"

 [//]: # (Image References)